-Axis Orientation Linear motion Х Left/Right - Left / + Right
+Axis Orientation Linear motion

+X Left/Right - Left / + Right
-Y Forward/Backward Z Up/Down

-+ Forward / - Backward + Up / - Down
+Υ Forward/Backward + Forward / - Backward

+Z Up/Down + Up / - Down

-Because the gyroscope and accelerometer axes are aligned, navX-MXP measures linear acceleration in the same set of 3 axes used to measure Pitch, Roll and Yaw.
+Because the gyroscope and accelerometer axes are aligned, a navX-sensor measures linear acceleration in the same set of 3 axes used to measure Pitch, Roll and Yaw.
 However unlike Pitch, Roll and Yaw, acceleration measures linear motion rather than rotation, and is measured in units of G, with a range of +/- 2.0.